aws-samples/aws-serverless-workshops/README.md

 - [**Machine Learning**](MachineLearning) - This workshop shows you how to collect, process, and join disparate data sources using AWS Lambda and Amazon Athena.
 This data can be used to train a machine learning model using Amazon SageMaker.
 With the trained model hosted on Amazon S3, you will build a serverless API using Amazon API Gateway and AWS Lambda to predict the probability that a unicorn will request service after completing a ride.

+- [**Decoupled Microservices**](https://async-messaging.workshop.aws/) - This workshop demonstrates the use of asynchronous messaging patterns to build micro-services based architecture.
+It applies the well known enterprise integration patterns using AWS services like SQS and SNS to implement various use cases for wild rydes business.
+All the labs are self contained and users can choose to go on their own adventure based on their requirements.

 # Third Party Workshops